 Short Term Veneered Panel Stability

 Most veneer glues contain water which causes wood cells to expand upon contact.
-When a panel is removed from the vacuum press (or other clamping method), the moisture from the adhesive will evaporate and the veneer will shrink slightly.
-By this time, the adhesive will have set its "grip" on the substrate and veneer.
-The shrinking veneer will pull on the substrate and cause it to warp.
+When a panel is removed from the vacuum press (or other clamping method), the moisture from the adhesive will evaporate and the veneer will contract slightly.
+By this time, the adhesive will have set its grip on the substrate and veneer.
+The shrinking veneer will pull on the substrate and can cause it to warp.

-A balance veneer is used on the opposite side of the substrate.
-It is called a "balance" veneer because it balances the pulling action of the face veneer and helps keep the substrate flat while the glue dries.
+To counteract this effect, a balance veneer is used on the opposite side of the substrate.
+It is called a "balance" veneer because it balances the contracting action of the face veneer and helps keep the substrate flat while the glue dries.
 It is important to allow both the face and back side veneers to dry evenly once the panel is removed from the press.
 See this page for details.

 Long Term Veneered Panel Stability